-Mass Observation has been capturing the experiences, thoughts and opinions of British people since 1937, giving a rich and detailed archive of everyday life.
+Mass Observation Archives have been capturing the experiences, thoughts and opinions of British people since 1937, giving a rich and detailed record of everyday life.

-Using this archive material, and with funding from the Institute of Physics, we worked with the team at the archives to put together a hands-on family event to explore how the changes in technology within the home have influenced how we live.
+Using this material, and with funding from the Institute of Physics, we worked with the archive’s Special Collections team to put together a hands-on family event to explore how the changes in technology within the home have influenced how we live.

 We explored the physics behind these appliances through making hand-made record players and felt, and playing games to find out how freezing and melting works.